 Skip to main content

 TensorRT-LLM is NVIDIA’s open-source library for optimizing and running large language model inference on NVIDIA GPUs.
-It fuses operations, applies quantization, and compiles models into optimized TensorRT engines, delivering significantly faster throughput and lower latency compared to standard PyTorch inference.
-CKS makes it straightforward to run TensorRT-LLM workloads: pull the official NVIDIA Triton NGC container, add whatever tooling your workflow needs, and deploy to a GPU node.
+It fuses operations, applies quantization, and compiles models into optimized TensorRT engines, delivering higher throughput and lower latency compared to standard PyTorch inference.
+CKS makes it straightforward to run TensorRT-LLM workloads: pull the official NVIDIA Triton NGC container, add whatever tooling your workflow needs, and deploy to a GPU Node.
 This tutorial demonstrates that pattern through a marimo notebook example, an interactive notebook with a live model picker and prompt selector, but the same container approach works for any TensorRT-LLM workload.
-In this tutorial, you will:
+By the end, you have a working notebook environment that can load and serve multiple open-weight models for low-latency inference on a CKS GPU Node.
+In this tutorial, you:

-2. Deploy it to CKS with a single CLI command or a YAML manifest
+2. Deploy to CKS with a single CLI command or a YAML manifest.

 What you'll need